 Learning and fun really can go hand in hand.
 Trust us.

-Get hands-on with history this winter at these seven kid-friendly heritage destinations in Hamilton.
+Get hands-on with history this summer at these 8 kid-friendly heritage destinations in Hamilton.

 1. Westfield Heritage Village